 In accordance with sections 9 and 15 of the Government Decree on University Degrees (794/2004), a thesis included in a Bachelor’s or Master’s degree is regarded as a study attainment equivalent to other course units, and the grade awarded for such thesis is taken into account in the same way as other grades when determining the average grade for intermediate or advanced studies.

 The results of the assessments referred to in these regulations are public information.

 As a rule, assessment results must be published within three weeks of the date on which the work to be assessed is submitted or due.
-For a special reason, the dean of the school or director of the independent institute in question may grant an exception to the time limit, provided that this exception does not cause unreasonable harm to any student.
+For a special reason, the dean of the faculty or director of the independent institute in question may grant an exception to the time limit, provided that this exception does not cause unreasonable harm to any student.
 Exceptions to the normal publication date of the assessment results must be announced upon assessment within three weeks.

 The results of assessments held during the period from 1 June to 31 August may be published later than within the time determined in section 29(2) above.

 As a rule, a script of a thesis included in a Master’s and a doctoral degree must be examined for originality within a week of the date on which the student has submitted the text for originality check.
 When the thesis is complemented by a maturity essay, the thesis examiners must give their statement within four weeks of the writing of the maturity essay.
 When the abstract of a thesis is used in place of a separate maturity test, the thesis examiners must give their statement within three weeks of the date when the thesis was submitted for assessment.
 An exception to these time limits may be granted by the relevant dean only for a particularly compelling reason.

 When publishing assessment results, the names and student numbers of the students who passed, as well as their possible grades, are announced.
 In the case of general examinations, the number of pass and fail grades is also published.